BroadbandForum/obudpst/tests/README.md

 case.

-The context that a metric expression is evaluated in contains a `results` dictionary that is the loaded result of the JSON output from UDP-ST and a `test_case` dictionary that is the loaded test case from `test_cases.yaml`
+The context that a metric expression is evaluated in contains a `results` dictionary that is the loaded result of the JSON output from UDPST and a `test_case` dictionary that is the loaded test case from `test_cases.yaml`

 An example of the `results` dictionary is shown here: